OceanographyforEveryone/OpenCTD/README.md

 The ocean belongs to everyone.
 The tools to study the ocean should be accessible to anyone with the curiosity and motivation to pursue that inquiry.
-Chief among these tools is the workhorse of oceanography, the CTD, an instrument that measures salitnity, temperature, and depth.
+Chief among these tools is the workhorse of oceanography, the CTD, an instrument that measures salinity, temperature, and depth.
 By these characteristics, scientists can begin to unlock ocean patterns hidden beneath the sea's surface.